Offingen

-It has a population of 4,241 inhabitants.
+As of 2023, Offingen a population of 4,429.

 Offingen lies in the Donauried between Ulm and Donauwörth on the Danube and Mindel.
 The Ulm–Augsburg railway line crosses the town.
 Neuoffingen station was an important interchange for decades.

 History

 Offingen and Landstrost

-Offingen is, as can be derived from the name ending -ingen, the foundation of an Alemannic clan.
+"Offingen is, as can be derived from the name ending -ingen, the foundation of an Alemannic clan.
 The place name is derived from a clan leader Offo.
 The village developed as a street village at the intersection of the Roman road from Günzburg to Augsburg with the valley path leading along the Kammeltal.
-The village was first mentioned in a document dated 4 September 1186, in which Pope Urban III confirmed, among other things, that it was owned by the Augsburg bishop Udalschalk.
+The village was first mentioned in a document dated 4 September 1186, in which Pope Urban III confirmed, among other things, that it was owned by the Augsburg bishop Udalschalk."
 At that time, the local government was exercised by Augsburg ministers.
 One of these ministerials was Konrad Schoberlin, whose gift of goods from the year 1209 has given an early mention of the town.

 At the beginning of the 14th century Offingen became part of the margraviate of Burgau together with the neighbouring castle Landstrost by an area exchange.
 The town and its citizens were then pledged several times to secure monetary claims against creditors.
 From 1380 the lords of Westernach appeared in Offingen over such pledged possessions and partly also fief possessions.
 In 1518 Eustachius von Westernach sold his fief and pledged property to the lords of the Stain zu Rechtenstein at Reisensburg.
 Around 1550, they found themselves in an economic emergency and sold the Offingen estate to the lords of Schellenberg zu Hüfingen in 1599.
 However, they also became indebted with the property and transferred the fiefdoms back to the barons of Freyberg-Eisenberg in Haldenwang in 1659, who held the local sovereignty until the redemption of the feudal rights in the 19th century.